wieslawsoltes/BatchEncoder/README.md

 ### Progress function format

 Progress function are simple [Lua](http://www.lua.org/manual/5.3/) scripts with defined `GetProgress` function.
-The `progress` file extension is used instead of `lua`.
+The `lua` file extension is used.

 The progress function signature: